-- Be aware of students whose medical condition (for example, asthma, anaphylaxis, casts, previous concussion, orthopaedic device) may affect participation.
-Consult Medical Conditions. - Inform in-charge person of any student with a medical history or any medical problems that may affect the student's safety in water (for example, diabetes, asthma, heart condition, convulsions, epilepsy, frequent ear infections). - Students must not participate in the activity until they receive information on concussion prevention specific to the activity, inherent risks of the activity (for example, outline possible risks and ways to minimize the risks), and procedures and rules for safe play.
-Students must receive instruction on the importance of reporting symptoms related to a suspected concussion. - Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Activities must be modified according to the age, ability level, language, and experience of students, number of participants, and the facility available. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - A proper warm-up and cool-down must be included. - When a student displays hesitation (verbally or non-verbally) with participating, the teacher must determine the reason(s) for doubt.
-If the teacher believes that a potential hesitancy during the skill could put the student at risk, the student must be directed toward a more basic skill, or be permitted to select a role within the activity at their comfort level, including the choice to not participate. - Prior to participation, the teacher must reference and apply their school board's policy on equity and inclusion as it affects student participation and makes appropriate accommodations/modifications to provide a safe learning environment.
-Consult the Intent subsection within the About section.
+Be aware of students whose medical condition (for example, asthma, anaphylaxis, casts, previous concussion, orthopaedic device) may affect participation.
+Consult Medical Conditions.

+- Inform in-charge person of any student with a medical history or any medical problems that may affect the student's safety in water (for example, diabetes, asthma, heart condition, convulsions, epilepsy, frequent ear infections). - Students must not participate in the activity until they receive information on concussion prevention specific to the activity, inherent risks of the activity (for example, outline possible risks and ways to minimize the risks), and procedures and rules for safe play.
+Students must receive instruction on the importance of reporting symptoms related to a suspected concussion. - Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Activities must be modified according to the age, ability level, language, and experience of students, number of participants, and the facility available. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - A proper warm-up and cool-down must be included. - When a student displays hesitation (verbally or non-verbally) with participating, the Teacher must determine the reason(s) for doubt.
+If the Teacher believes that a potential hesitancy during the skill could put the student at risk, the student must be directed toward a more basic skill, or be permitted to select a role within the activity at their comfort level, including the choice to not participate. - Prior to participation, the Teacher must reference and apply their school board's policy on equity and inclusion as it affects student participation and makes appropriate accommodations/modifications to provide a safe learning environment.
+Consult the Intent subsection within the About section. - Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration. - Students must be informed that the use of equipment and the gymnasium are prohibited without supervision.
+In addition to verbal communication, the doors must be locked or signs must be posted indicating that students are not allowed to use the gym unless appropriately supervised.

-- Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration. - A swimmer counting system must be used at regular intervals (for example, number students, blow whistle and have them count off).
-Use this counting procedure at the beginning, every 15 minutes, and as the students exit the water. - Students must swim with a partner - Duration of swim must depend on: - the capability of students; - the weather conditions; - the conditions of water; and - the time of day. - No swimming after sunset or before sunrise. - Water toys that go outside the defined swim area boundaries can only be retrieved when safe to do so via watercraft, (approved by a lifeguard or water safety supervisor), and not by the acting lifeguard or water safety supervisor while supervising. - Students must be made aware of all rules and regulations associated with the swimming area. - Students must be informed of acceptable standards of behaviour.
+- A swimmer counting system must be used at regular intervals (for example, number students, blow whistle and have them count off).
+Use this counting procedure at the beginning, every 15 minutes, and as the students exit the water.

+- · Students must swim with a partner

+- Duration of swim must depend on:

+- o the capability of students;

+- the weather conditions;

+- the conditions of water; and

+- o the time of day.

+- No swimming after sunset or before sunrise.

+- Water toys that go outside the defined swim area boundaries can only be retrieved when safe to do so

+via watercraft, (approved by a Lifeguard or Water Safety Supervisor), and not by the acting Lifeguard or

+Water Safety Supervisor while supervising.

+- Students must be made aware of all rules and regulations associated with the swimming area.

+- Students must be informed of acceptable standards of behaviour.